smartflocks/ackermann-vehicle-esp/capture_demo/README.md

 ## Troubleshooting

-For any technical queries, please open an [issue] (https://github.com/espressif/esp-idf/issues) on GitHub.
-We will get back to you soon.
+For any technical queries, please open an [issue](https://github.com/smartflocks/ackermann-vehicle-esp/issues) on GitHub.